Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - A diet that helps you shed pounds.
 - To fall off (for plants)
     - The trees were starting to shed their leaves.

+## Shoot

+- Shoot up - To increase very quickly and rapidly, To inject illegal drugs
+    - Demand for water has **shot up by 70% over** the last 30 days.
+    - He’s shot up since we last saw him.
+    - Kids as young as ten are shooting up heroin.

+## Shore

+- An area along the edge of a large area of water like an ocean or lake
+    - Only a few survivors reached the shore.
+    - She began to swim to shore.
+- **Shore something up** - To support
+    - The tax cuts are supposed to shore up the economy.

 ## Snatch